aws/aws-pdk/docs/content/getting_started/index.md

 !!!note

-    If you are using another modelling language (for example OpenAPI), these are not required.
+    If you are using another modelling language (for example TypeSpec or OpenAPI), these are not required.

 ### Language specific